Navier–Stokes equations: Compressible flow

 we arrive to the linear constitutive equation in the form usually employed in thermal hydraulics:

+which can also be arranged in the other usual form:

+Note that in the compressible case the pressure is no more proportional to the isotropic stress term, since there is the additional bulk viscosity term:

+and the deviatoric stress tensor $\boldsymbol \sigma'$ is still coincident with the shear stress tensor $\boldsymbol \tau$ (i.e. the deviatoric stress in a Newtonian fluid has no normal stress components), and it has a compressibility term in addition to the incompressible case, which is proportional to the shear viscosity:

-Both second viscosity $\zeta$ and dynamic viscosity $\mu$ need not be constant – in general, they depend on two thermodynamics variables if the fluid contains a single chemical species, say for example, pressure and temperature.
+Both bulk viscosity $\zeta$ and dynamic viscosity $\mu$ need not be constant – in general, they depend on two thermodynamics variables if the fluid contains a single chemical species, say for example, pressure and temperature.
 Any equation that makes explicit one of these transport coefficient in the conservation variables is called an equation of state.